uoy-ads/hsds-data-catalogue-docs/docs/Portal_User_Guide/Section-4_Search_Filters.md

 ## Advanced filters: And and Or

-The default operator used on combinations of filters when searching is **And**.
+The default operator used on multiple search terms and combinations of filters when searching is And.
 So, as more filters are applied, the number of matching results reduces.
-If **Or** is selected instead, then the number of results returned will increase.
+If Or is selected instead, then the number of results returned increases.

-The map area and time periods, whether all by default or defined using the tools, always use the operator **And** regardless of which Advanced filter is set.

-An example:
+An example using the search term “gold buttons”: The default (And) search will return all the records which contain both the words “gold” and “buttons”.
+Changing the operator to “Or” will return a much larger set of records which contain either one or both of these terms.

+Adding a time period of 500 to 1200 will only return records where the resource dates are within or overlap this period, regardless of which operator is used.
+This is the only filter that does not change.

+The main filters will contain options from all the records with matches to one or more of the terms “gold” or “buttons”.
+Adding the Publisher “THANADOS” increases the results.
+If the operator is changed to “And” then only records containing all three terms (gold, buttons and THANADOS) will be found.

 ## Filter options on the results page